gianni-rg/grg-website/src/input/en/posts/2018/10/8/caffe2-gpu-windows-2.md

 ---
 Title: Build Caffe2 and Detectron with GPU support on Windows (Part 2 of 2)
-Published: 2018-10-03 15:00:00
+Published: 2018-10-08 17:40:00
 Language: en
-Description: In the last couple of weeks, I had the need to test and use some custom models made with Caffe2 framework and Detectron.
+Description: Few weeks ago, I had the need to test and use some custom models made with Caffe2 framework and Detectron.
 They are actively developed on Linux, but I needed to have them run on Windows 10 with CUDA GPU support.
 This post (part 2 of 2) is a step-by-step guide on how I did it, hoping it can help other people with the same need.
 Image: /assets/images/build_caffe2_win.jpg
 Tags:
 - AI